SNIP 28: Staking V2 proposal

 Rewards

 Rewards are still proportional to stake and calculated using the minting curve.
 The only change is that they are accumulated only to Validators who performed their attestations in the epoch.
-Notice that this means we remove the global index of rewards.
+Notice that this means the global index of rewards is removed.

 In Staking V2, rewards will be “all or nothing” per epoch - so a validator that submitted a transaction during the epoch which proves he tracked the network will receive all the rewards for the epoch based on his staked amount, while a validator that didn’t do it will get 0 rewards for the epoch’s duration.